-Following the Committee of the Whole consideration of the Draft at the 1998 Annual Meeting, the proposed amendments to Uniform Rule 404(b) now embrace four other conditions in subdivision (c)(2) which are applicable in criminal cases only when offered against an accused and which would have to be satisfied before evidence could be admitted for one of the exceptional purposes authorized in Rule 404(b).
-The intent is to propose a uniform rule which will restrict and eliminate the abuses believed to currently exist in the admissibility of other crimes, wrongs or acts evidence when offered against an accused throughout the several jurisdictions of the United States.
-The conditions specified in subdivision (2) would not apply when offered by an accused for defensive purposes.
+Following the Committee of the Whole consideration of the Draft at the 1998 Annual Meeting, the proposed amendments to Uniform Rule 404(b) now embrace four other conditions in subdivision (c)(2) applicable in criminal cases only which would have to be satisfied before evidence could be admitted for one of the exceptional purposes authorized in Rule 404(b).
+The intent is to propose a uniform rule which will restrict and eliminate the abuses believed to currently exist in the admissibility of other crimes, wrongs or acts evidence throughout the several jurisdictions of the United States.